RustScan/RustScan/README.md

     -u, --ulimit <ulimit>            Automatically ups the ULIMIT with the value you provided

 ARGS:
-    <ips-or-hosts>...
-A list of comma separated IP addresses or hosts to be scanned
+    <addresses>...
+A list of comma separated CIDRs, IPs, or hosts to be scanned
     <command>...
 The Nmap arguments to run.
 To use the argument -A, end RustScan's args with '-- -A'.
+Example:
-                         Example: 'rustscan -T 1500 127.0.0.1 -- -A -sC'.
+                      'rustscan -T 1500 127.0.0.1 -- -A -sC'.
 This command adds -Pn -vvv -p $PORTS automatically to nmap.
 For things like --script '(safe and vuln)' enclose it in quotations marks \"'(safe and vuln)'\"")
 ```

 The format is `rustscan -b 500 -T 1500 192.168.0.1` to scan 192.168.0.1 with 500 batch size with a timeout of 1500ms.
 The timeout is how long RustScan waits for a response until it assumes the port is closed.